jeffbass/yin-yang-ranch/README.rst

 ============
 The **yin-yang-ranch** projects are in very early development and testing.
 I welcome questions and comments.
 The easiest way to make a comment or ask a question about the project is to open an issue.
+If your issue is specific to **imageZMQ**, **imagenode** or **imagehub**, it will be easiest if you open an issue in the appropriate project.
+Issues about the overall project design or about my PyCon 2020 presentation should go into this repository.

 An Excellent Alternative Design for an imagehub & librarian combination
 =======================================================================
-An ``imagenode`` & ``imagehub`` user and code contributor @sbkirby has designed a completely different approach to building an imagehub and librarian combination using a broad mix of tools in addition to Python including Node-Red, MQTT, MariaDB and OpenCV in Docker containers.
+An ``imagenode`` & ``imagehub`` user and code contributor @sbkirby has designed a completely different approach to building an **imagehub** and **librarian** combination using a broad mix of tools in addition to Python including Node-Red, MQTT, MariaDB and OpenCV in Docker containers.
 He has posted it in this `Github repository <https://github.com/sbkirby/imagehub-librarian>`_.